KamRon-67/MoqHttp/README.md

 ### Installation

-You should beable to download and run out of the box after a build.
+You should be able to download and run out of the box after a build.